The Buffrs Book

 One good example why this is required is the enforcement of euqality between

 Buffrs Package ID.
-This enables to expect that a Buffrs Package a
+This enables to expect that a Buffrs Package a declares

-and prevents type colisions / ambiguity.
+the protocol buffer package a.* and prevents type colisions / ambiguity.

 Example

-that contains a protocol buffer file with the
+Given a Buffrs Package abc that contains a protocol buffer file with the

-following file (proto/xyz.proto
+following file (proto/xyz.proto):

 syntax = "proto3";